12 steps to implement hybrid work

 Discover 12 steps to implementing hybrid work and still make your employee want to come to the office

-Hybrid working describes a flexible work model that combines working from home with an office presence.
+Hybrid work describes a flexible work model that combines working from home with an office presence.
+It could also be called flex office concept.
 Both employers and employees benefit from this new working model, as the former can reduce the size of the office and the number of employees, and the latter can increase their personal work-life balance and ideally work more productively.

-But how can hybrid working be successfully integrated into a company while ensuring that employees still enjoy coming into the office?
+But how can hybrid work be successfully integrated into a company while ensuring that employees still enjoy coming into the office?

 Companies have to deal with the legal implications of hybrid working.
 This means a formal change in working and employment conditions in the company.